 Perhaps they mean to emphasize the difference between Trump and his predecessors.
 All politicians lie, but only Trump gaslights.
 Yet the word is hardly accurate.
 If gaslighting means deceiving someone without them realizing they are being deceived, then Trump is uniquely unconcerned with the prospect of his lies being found out.
 If it simply means manipulating the facts to impact the perceptions of others, then every campaigner, every PR statement, every advertiser is equally guilty.

-The gaslighting diagnosis, then, reveals something about the assumptions of its purveyors.
+The gaslighting diagnosis, then, reveals something about its purveyors.

 Much ink has been spilled on Trump’s status as a “reality TV president,” and yet little has been done to sever the strange, parasocial attachment between him and his detractors that seems to have grown out of his days as a reality star.
 Criticisms of Trump—even of his political decisions—often take aim at his physical and moral ugliness as an individual.
 His presidency has been accompanied by a steady stream of “insider accounts” that pathologize his racism, sexism, greediness, childishness, entitlement, and various other character flaws.
 The result is a view of Trump not as the frontman of a sprawling political machine or as a festering boil on the body of a rapidly decaying system of government, but as some blend of abusive father and bad boyfriend.
 In fact, plenty of publications have indulged in this exact metaphor.
 I won’t list them all, but “Donald Trump is America's abusive father” is my personal favorite.